Great Northern (indie band): 2010–2022

+Since 2023

+In January, Great Northern started releasing singles, with a full album set for late fall.

 Other media

-A few songs ended up in advertisements as well as on both the big and small screens - "Low Is a Height" soundtracked a few NBA commercials, while "Home" was featured in a Nissan advert.
+A few songs ended up in advertisements as well as on both the big and small screens – "Low Is a Height" soundtracked a few NBA commercials, while "Home" was featured in a Nissan advert.
 The song "Home" was used in a 2008 Nissan Murano commercial, advertising a redesigned 2009 Murano.
 "Home" was also featured in the movie 21 starring Jim Sturgess.

 Their song "Low is a Height" was used in the NBA's "There Can Only Be One" commercials; starring Paul Pierce & Mike Bibby and also Dwight Howard & Chris Paul.
 "Low is a Height" was also featured in a video montage sequence at the end of the 8th Episode of Bones in the third season.

 They recorded their song "Into the Sun" in Simlish for the EP The Sims 2: Free Time.

 The song "Driveway" was featured at the end of the 18th episode of Grey's Anatomy, in the fifth season and at the end of The Son, the fifth episode of Friday Night Lights' fourth season.

+Their song "Houses" was used in the movie The Roommate and in The Magicians season 4 finale.